urbit/UIPs/UIPS/UIP-eyre-scopes.md

 Eyre MUST support storing SSL certificates for multiple domains.
 Eyre MUST communicate these to the runtime in its `%set-config` gift.
 The runtime's `http.c` MUST apply the appropriate certificate based on the request's hostname.

 Eyre SHOULD implement a subscription endpoint for listening to changes to the set of known domains.

+### Runtime authentication checks

+Eyre MUST include the scope of session tokens in its `%sessions` gift to the runtime.
+The runtime MUST require an appropriate scope when handling requests directly.
+To this end, eyre MUST include the originating desk alongside `$cache-entry`s and send them to the runtime in `/cache/[aeon]/[url]` scry responses.

+If scoped authentication is required, but the requester provides no authentication whatsoever, the runtime MAY redirect to `/~/holm/jump(request-url)` in an attempt to have the client obtain appropriate authentication.

 ### Ancillary services